raygj/vault-content/use-cases/pki/README.md

 https://medium.com/hashicorp-engineering/pki-as-a-service-with-hashicorp-vault-a8d075ece9a

-Mike McRill
-@Guy Barros you should be able to get the vault PKI intermediate setup to work pretty easily just submit the CSR it generates to the MS root CA

 ## Goal

 Configure Vault as a Intermediate CA from air-gapped, Windows Active Directory CA, and then use Consul Template to automatically renew and reset certificate for a webserver.